All Episodes

 He was never present or near the locations.

-The what the media, this is a good example of many.
+What the media, this is a good example of many.

-What the media says versus what it was really so far, you know, even in the trial, if you go look, there's no branding in the time in the in there's no sex in the trial.
+What the media says versus what it was really so far, you know, even in the trial, if you go look, there's no branding in the in the in there's no sex in the trial.

 I don't know.